Finding New Friends

 Tending to your current friends is crucial.
 Friendships are like flowers in a garden.
 Without proper cultivation, feeding, and fussing over, they will not flourish, and will sooner or later die.
 You have to check in with a person regularly to make sure the relationship stays in its best health.

-For most of us, making new friends is harder.
+For most of us, finding new friends is harder.
 We have to work at it, go outside of our comfort zone, and risk rejection.

 Here are my best suggestions for finding new friends: